The New York High Line craze explained

 But for now that doesn't seem to be the case.
 New projects in the pipeline include the Camden High Line in north London, Singapore's Green Corridor and Philadelphia's Reading Viaduct.

-Sharon Zukin, a professor of sociology at Brooklyn College and author of "Naked City", says the concept has become so popular because it satisfies two important criteria for modern cities: the desire to rejuvenate "the industrial detritus of the 19th century" and the need to cater to the growing "experience economy".
+Sharon Zukin, a professor of sociology at Brooklyn College and author of "Naked City," says the concept has become so popular because it satisfies two important criteria for modern cities: the desire to rejuvenate "the industrial detritus of the 19th century" and the need to cater to the growing "experience economy".

 The rails-to-trails concept offers "a rare way of experiencing being in the city".